jharwell/libra/docs/development/c-dev-guide.rst

 Files
 -----

-- All source files should have the exact license text (e.g., GNU GPLv3), or an abbreviated version and a pointer to full license text (e.g., ``Copyright Foo Corp blah blah blah.
+- All source files should have either:

+  - An abbreviated version of the license text and a pointer to full license text (e.g., ``Copyright Foo Corp blah blah blah.
 See LICENSE.md for details``).

+  - An SPDX identifier; e.g., ``SPDX-License-Identifier: LGPL-2.0-or-later``.

 - All source files have the ``.c`` extension, and all header files have the ``.h``, to clearly distinguish them from C++ code, and not to confuse the